pterotype-project/pterotype/README.txt

 Pterotype expands your audience by giving your blog an ActivityPub stream, making it a part of the Fediverse.
 Users of Mastodon, Pleroma, and other Fediverse services will be able to follow and share your posts from the platform of their choice.

 == Changelog ==
+### 1.2.4
+- Fix a SQL error when initializing the plugin for the first time

 ### 1.2.3
 - Send an Update activity when the site logo changes
 - Log out activity delivery errors to the server error log